bernardhanna/matrix-helper/README.md

 The plugin started life as a test drive for using Carbon fields to create a backend, a nice alternative to ACF https://carbonfields.net/

 Create a pull request and add other useful, recommended and common functions.

+It should be straightforward to follow the structure:

+Set up and add Carbon fields: matrix-helper/includes/class-matrix-helper-crb-loader.php Add Functions to any of the files inside any of the files matrix-helper/functions Additonal function files can be included matrix-helper/includes/class-matrix-helper-crb-loader.php